 Did you know that water heaters have a life expectancy of around 8 to 12 years?
 And that during that time, they can use quite a bit of energy?
 If you’re in the market for a new water heater or are just curious about these appliances, read on for more information.
 We’ll go over the different types of water heaters available and what factors you should consider when choosing one.
-By the end of this post, you’ll know when to schedule water heater repair in Acworth, GA.
+By the end of this post, you’ll know when to schedule water heater repair.

 - There are two main types of water heaters: storage tanks and tankless.
 Storage tank water heaters are the most common type, and they work by storing hot water in a tank.
 Tankless water heaters, on the other hand, heat water on demand, meaning they don’t require a storage tank.

 - Water heaters use the second highest amount of energy in the home, after air conditioning units.

 - You can save money on your water heating bills by insulating your water heater and pipes.

 - Tankless water heaters provide hot water on demand, rather than constantly heating and storing it as traditional models do.